vidarh/writing-a-compiler-in-ruby/README.md

  * The bootstrapped compiler does currently fails during code generation *after* processing the top layer of code.
-This means code to set up all classes and functions defined in the core library has been output (~6k lines of asm; this is about 10% through the code generation for a "hello world").
+This means code to set up all classes and functions defined in the core library has been output (~6k lines of asm; this is about 10% through the code generation for a "hello world", though I've not yet validated if those 6k lines are *correct*).

  Currently generation fails in `Compiler#output_functions`.
 A couple of the workarounds to get me that far is still sitting in my working dir as I want